headius/headius.github.io/_posts/2019-09-18-jruby-startup-time-exploration.md

 Wow!
 Not only has this eliminated the startup gap, it's actually *better* startup time than CRuby.

-There's a number of techniques at play here in addition to AOT, which you can read about in Benoit Daloze's blog [How TruffleRuby's Startup Became Faster than MRI's](https://eregon.me/blog/2019/04/24/how-truffleruby-startup-became-faster-than-mri.html).
+There's a number of techniques at play here in addition to AOT, which you can read about in Benoit Daloze's blog post [How TruffleRuby's Startup Became Faster than MRI's](https://eregon.me/blog/2019/04/24/how-truffleruby-startup-became-faster-than-mri.html).
 There's a lot of clever, exciting work going on there.

 So how does TruffleRuby fare on running our three common Ruby commands above?
-Unfortunately, things get a little murky here.
+Things get a little murky here.

 ![common ruby commands truffleruby comparison](/images/ruby_commands_truffleruby.png)